Amirbehzad11/Amirbehzad11/README.md

 ### Backend Developer | Laravel Specialist | Go Learner

-I'm a backend developer with a strong focus on building scalable and maintainable web applications.
+I'm a backend developer focused on building scalable, maintainable, and efficient web applications.
 I enjoy designing clean architectures, working with APIs, and continuously improving my skills in modern backend technologies.

 ---

 ## 🚀 About Me

-* 💻 Backend Developer with experience in **PHP (Laravel)**
+* 💻 Backend Developer with solid experience in **PHP (Laravel)**
 * ⚙️ Strong understanding of **RESTful API design**
-* 🐳 تجربه کار با **Docker** و محیط‌های توسعه مدرن
+* 🐳 Experience working with **Docker** and modern development environments
 * 🌱 Currently learning **Go (Golang)** and exploring distributed systems
-* 🇩🇪 Preparing for working opportunities in Germany
+* 🇩🇪 Preparing for job opportunities in Germany

 ---